"Who's got the sweetest disposition?

 - The cartoon "Donald's Lucky Day".
 Donald is a courier delivering a package on Friday 13, and a radio broadcast on the subject puts him on edge.
 First he narrowly avoids going under a ladder, which leads him to crash into a mirror.
 Then he finds a black cat trying to cross his path, and spends most of the cartoon trying to elude it.
 And for added suspense, the package is a Time Bomb.

 - Synchronized Swarming: In the cartoon "Inferior Decorator", Donald gets into a feud with a bee.
-Toward the end of the cartoon, it calls on all its friends, which swarm out of the hive and form a question mark, as if to say "Yeah, what do you want?"
+Toward the end of the cartoon, it cuts part of the wallpaper out on the ceiling exposing Donalds rear end, calls on all its friends, which swarm out of the hive and form a question mark, as if to say "Yeah, what do you want?"
+Then Spike the Bee has them invited into Donalds house through the keyhole and the bees sting his butt one by one, however this is implied but not shown.

 - Tame His Anger: Trope Namer.